Right to sit in the United States: New Hampshire

 New Hampshire labor law formerly required that suitable seating be provided by employers to women workers in all manufacturing, mechanical, or mercantile establishments, and the use of such seats must be permitted.

+A 1955, amendment to New Hampshire's occupational health and safety law granted the right to suitable seating for female workers at all commercial establishments.

 New Hampshire's right to sit law was repealed in 1985.

 New Jersey

-New Jersey first passed a right to sit law in 1882.
+New Jersey enacted a right to sit law for women workers in 1882.

 The right to sit law in New Jersey was made gender neutral in 1980.

 New Jersey labor law states that all employers "in any manufacturing, mechanical or mercantile establishment or in the services and operations incident to any commercial employment shall provide and maintain suitable seats conveniently situated and shall permit the use of such seats by employees at all times except when necessarily engaged in the discharge of duties that cannot properly be performed in a sitting position."

 New Mexico

-New Mexico labor law states that all employers with women workers "shall provide and furnish suitable seats, to be used by such employees when not engaged in the active duties of their employment, and shall give notice to all such female employees by posting in a conspicuous place, on the premises of such employment in letters not less than one inch in height, that all such female employees will be permitted to use seats when not so engaged."
+New Mexico labor law formerly stated that all employers with women workers "shall provide and furnish suitable seats, to be used by such employees when not engaged in the active duties of their employment, and shall give notice to all such female employees by posting in a conspicuous place, on the premises of such employment in letters not less than one inch in height, that all such female employees will be permitted to use seats when not so engaged."
 Employers found violating the law can be found guilty of a misdemeanor and fined between $50 and $200 per violation.

+New Mexico's suitable seating law was repealed in 2009.